 What is ovarian cancer?

-It is most common in women who have already been through the menopause (usually over the age of 60), although it can affect women of any age.
+Cancer of the ovary is most common in post -menopausal women, although it can affect women of any age.

 - Epithelial ovarian cancer (epithelial ovarian tumours) – derived from cells on the surface of the ovary